Studies have not established the effect of rhubarb on breast cancer

 Additional comments

 There are some available rhubarb-based herbal remedies designed to treat menopausal symptoms in women and containing the phenolic gallylglucoside lindleyin.
 Lindleyin is a phytoestrogen which has demonstrated estrogenic activity.
 We recommend against using such remedies for breast cancer patients, survivors and those at high risk for breast cancer since their safety has not been demonstrated.
-In particular, it is possible that lindleyin could promote beast cancer through its estrogenic activity.
 Rhubarb should not be consumed by pregnant women since it may trigger uterine contractions.

 Consuming large amounts of rhubarb to obtain the possible benefit of its anticancer components would be impractical since a great deal of sweetener is required to counteract rhubarb's sourness and since the gastrointestinal effects could be overwhelming.
 However, we would not recommend consuming concentrated rhubarb extracts or pills since their safety and efficacy have not been established.